 What is a Pediatric Hearing Assessment?

 A pediatric hearing assessment is simply a testing process that is specifically tailored to children and their unique challenges in hearing development.
-Hearing assessments for children can require some expertise when it comes to helping them express what they’re experiencing, so our Doctors of Audiology can take the time and proper steps to help your child get accurate results and develop the right plan of action.
+Hearing assessments for children can require some expertise when it comes to helping them express what they’re experiencing, so our Doctors of Audiology can take the time and proper steps to help your child get accurate results and develop the right plan of action with our proprietary H.E.A.R.
+Method™ Treatment Program.
 We’ll spend extra time making sure your child is comfortable and can understand their hearing loss treatment options, as well as what might be causing hearing loss in the first place.
 In short, we’ll partner with you and your child to make sure your child is set up with everything they need to succeed in the years ahead.

 What Happens During a Pediatric Hearing Assessment?